 Zoho has some great features for lead management.

 You can capture lead information from a variety of places, including customizable web forms.
 You can scan business cards using their Card Scanner app, which allows you to immediately capture and store contact information from potential leads into the Zoho platform.

 You can also follow what your potential clients are saying on Twitter in one handy place.
 This allows you to keep your finger on the pulse about the issues that matter most to your leads and to see what they might be saying about your business.
 You can even assign follow up actions to each incoming Twitter lead – saving you time and potentially bringing in new business.

 You can also utilize integrations with LinkedIn and Facebook to maximize your chances of finding new clients or customers.

-Zoho has made it easy to manage these new leads, too.
+The Zoho CRM solution has made it easy to manage these new leads, too.
 Scoring rules automatically organize your clients based on the probability of their interest in your products or services.
 You can also choose to assign higher scores to clients from industries that you are particularly interested in.